huzaifa678/kinetics-pipeline/README.md

 The cluster uses `authentication_mode = "API"` (no aws-auth ConfigMap) and the implicit cluster-creator admin grant is **disabled**.
-Admin is granted explicitly via access entries (`AmazonEKSClusterAdminPolicy`) to the principals in `cluster_admin_principal_arns`.
+Admin is granted explicitly via access entries (`AmazonEKSClusterAdminPolicy`).
+There are three tiers (`modules/eks`), keeping steady-state CI least-privilege:

+- `cluster_admin_principal_arns` — break-glass humans (e.g. your SSO/`user/terraform`).
+- `cluster_deployer_principal_arns` — the `…-gha-tf-apply` role → the non-admin
+  `kinetics:ci-deployers` group (the `ci-deployer` ClusterRole).
+Steady-state CI.
+- `cluster_bootstrap_principal_arns` — the gated `…-gha-cluster-bootstrap` role,
+  and ONLY it, gets cluster-admin.
+It exists solely for the one-time RBAC/ArgoCD bootstrap via `cluster-bootstrap.yml` (assumable only from the protected `production` Environment), so the runner's day-to-day identity is never admin.

 > ⚠️ Include the IAM role/user that **runs Terraform** in
 > `cluster_admin_principal_arns`.
 With creator-admin off, the Helm/Kubernetes
 > providers (ArgoCD bootstrap, app-of-apps) authenticate but get RBAC-denied
 > unless that principal has an admin access entry.
-Add your CI/SSO admin role
-> ARN there too.

 ### Private cluster access: AWS Client VPN (SAML)